 Educating Social Workers in Palliative and End-of-Life Care (ESPEC) is a brand-new course for practicing social workers that aims to improve knowledge and skills in palliative social work with over six hours of interactive online coursework and four hours of instructor-led training.
 The online training includes video of patient scenarios that social workers would likely encounter The instructor-led portion of the training uses reflective exercises, mentored role plays and facilitated small group discussion.
+More information coming soon!

 6.0 hours CE for online independently paced training* completion of the online modules is required prior to participation in the instructor-led training

 4.0 hours CE for instructor-led training *can be taken in person or online

 We welcome real-time and post-training feedback about this new program so that we can continue to refine it in preparation for national roll-out.

 Provides an overview of the ESPEC program, structure, framework, navigation and functionality.

 Reviews the principles and domains of palliative care identified by the National Consensus Project for Quality Palliative Care and explains the benefits of integrating primary palliative social work competencies into health social work.